 The SHMA considers housing need arising over the 2013 to 2036 period, to inform local plans.
 It considers the need for different types of housing and the housing needs of different groups within local communities.

-Workshop Report (PDF) (relates to both the SHMA and Economic Study)
+Workshop Report (PDF 1.63mb) (relates to both the SHMA and Economic Study)

-The Economic Study provides a high level review of some existing employment areas and potential future sites.
-It also considers whether there is likely to be sufficient land supply to meet the needs of the South West Hertfordshire economy.
+The Economic Studies provide a high level review of some existing employment areas and potential future sites.
+They also consider whether there is likely to be sufficient land supply to meet the needs of the South West Hertfordshire economy.

 Because it is so important to understand the future need for homes and jobs, the studies have been subject to extensive consultation with technical stakeholders.
 This has included a workshop, for which a separate report has been published.